-Articles are published under an exclusive licence (or non-exclusive licence for UK Crown employees or where BMJ has agreed CC BY applies.
+Articles are published under an exclusive licence or non-exclusive licence for UK Crown employees or where BMJ has agreed CC BY applies.
 For US Federal Government officers or employees acting as part of their official duties, the terms are as stated in accordance with our licence terms.
 Authors or their employers retain copyright.
 Open access articles can be reused under the terms of the relevant Creative Commons licence to facilitate reuse of the content; please refer to the Archives of Disease in Childhood Author Licence for the applicable Creative Commons licences.
 More information on copyright and authors’ rights.

-During submission, authors can choose to have their article published open access for 1950 GBP (exclusive of VAT for UK and EU authors).
+During submission, authors can choose to have their article published open access for 3,700 GBP (exclusive of VAT for UK and EU authors).
 Publishing open access has multiple benefits including wider reach, faster impact and increased citation and usage.
 There are no submission, page or colour figure charges.

 Articles for the Paediatric and Perinatal Drug Therapy section should follow the same submission guidelines as the relevant article type, ie, if you are submitting a full original report for the PPDT section it should adhere to the “Original reports” instructions as outlined below.